ScooloV/bbpedia/docs/death_zone/new_inducements.md

 from D6 squares to D6-1 squares (meaning there is a chance it won't deviate at all if a 1 is rolled).

-3 *Successful Practical Application:* By Nufflee, the kicker's grasped it!
+3 *Successful Practical Application:* By Nuffle, the kicker's grasped it!
 After rolling the dice for deviation, the kicking team's coach can choose to modify the roll of either the D6 or the D8 by